 Treatment by Dr Kamran

 When decay or damage breaches the enamel and reaches the dentine, sensitivity and discomfort often begin.
-If bacteria penetrate further into the pulp chamber, pulpitis may develop.
+If bacteria penetrate further into the pulp chamber, the tissue can become inflamed — a condition known as pulpitis.
+In its early stages (reversible pulpitis), the tooth may be saved with prompt treatment.
+If the inflammation progresses (irreversible pulpitis), the pulp tissue may die, creating an environment where bacteria can thrive and form an abscess.

 An abscess develops when the infection spreads beyond the tooth root into the surrounding bone and soft tissue.
+The body's immune response creates a pocket of pus, leading to pressure, swelling, and often intense pain.
 Whilst antibiotics can help reduce the bacterial load, the physical source of infection inside the tooth remains until it is treated directly.
 This is the fundamental reason why antibiotics alone cannot cure most toothaches.

 When Antibiotics May Be Appropriate for Dental Problems